hanchiang/my-website-hashnode/cli7flsua000809ml8bficoxo.md

 The server sends some sort of encoded data, and the client decodes it.
 After digging around the js bundle, I manage to recover the plaintext data that is displayed on the website.

-*Note: This post is for educational purposes only.*
+*Note: This post is for educational purpose only.*

 ## The reverse engineering process